 If your friend or family member could possibly be at another county jail you can look here, too: Other County Jails in Kansas

 A mugshot, also called a booking photo, is the photograph that the police take when you get processed at jail intake.
-A mugshot is make of one full face and one profile photo.
+A mugshot is made up of one full face photo and one profile photo.
 Your name and intake number will appear on the mugshot, and they are kept on file.

 How To Get Your Mugshot Removed

 Are you trying to figure out what to do in order to have your mugshot removed from the Seward County Jail site?
 This can be tricky, as your mugshot is a matter of public record.
 To get your mugshot removed you have to file a Petition to Expunge in court.
 What this means is that the record of your arrest will be sealed, so no one will be able to access them.
 Unfortunately, this happens very rarely.

 Read our in-depth tutorial about getting your mugshot removed, the various websites with mugshots, and the websites that offer to remove your mugshot for you: How To Remove Your Mugshot from the Internet

 Bail & Bail Bondsmen – How To Get Out of Jail